hyperlane-xyz/hips/HIP-1.md

 This allows the core protocol to be forward compatible, ensuring that Hyperlane can support new security models as they are developed.
 Furthermore, it allows applications to select, configure, or invent security models that offer the most appropriate tradeoffs.

-There were many ways to build this feature.
 We discuss a few of the design decisions made below.

-#### Location of merkle proof verification

-The ability for relayers to inject arbitrary metadata into the `ISM` presents a natural opportunity to move the merkle proof out of the `Inbox.process()` interface and into the `ISM`.
-In this model, the `Inbox` would be responsible only for replay protection.

-This approach has the advantage of being even more modular than the proposed solution, as the `Inbox` is unopinionated about how messages are sent.
-This allows applications to create `ISMs` that do not incorporate the incremental merkle tree.
-As a simple example, one could build an `ISM` that is a multisig on individual messages, as opposed to a merkle root.

-The drawback is that those `ISMs` which wish to incorporate the incremental merkle tree into their security model must do that explicitly.
-Furthermore, applications using `ISMs` that do not rely on the merkle tree will still pay the ~15k gas overhead of inserting their messages into the merkle tree on the origin chain.
+#### Finite ISM types

+This proposal relys on their being a finite set of ISM types that the relayer knows how to fetch and format metadata for.

+Alternatively, one could imagine a CCIP-read (or similar) based protocol for expressing arbitrary metadata, allowing for the definition of arbitrary ISMs.

+We chose this approach because we imagine a small number of ISM types being sufficiently expressive to encode most (if not all) security models.

 ### **Backwards Compatibility**

-For backwards compatibility, each `Inbox` should be configured with a default `ISM`.
+For backwards compatibility with V1, each `Mailbox` should be configured with a default `ISM`.
-If `recipient.interchainSecurityModule()` reverts, the default `ISM` should be used.
+If `recipient.interchainSecurityModule()` reverts or returns the zero address, the default `ISM` should be used.

 ### **Security Considerations**